ttaubert/octoblog/source/_posts/2015-05-17-osgp-oma-digest.markdown

 [Efficient Algorithms for Computing Differential Properties of Addition](https://eprint.iacr.org/2001/001.pdf) by Helger Lipmaa and Shiho Moriai.

-## new section
+## <a name="leak"></a> Exploiting leaked key bits

+TODO

-So far we have managed to inject the differential `0x80` into the message and observed the same difference in the output.
+So far we have managed to inject the difference `0x80` into the message and observed the same difference in the output.
 We unfortunately cannot infer any information about the key because we do not know anything about the previous state value that was negated and rotated either left or right.
-But what could we learn from a negated and rotated state value that includes our differential `0x80`?
+But what could we learn from a negated and rotated state value that includes the difference `0x80`?

-{% img /images/oma-inject3.png 500 TODO %}
+{% img /images/oma-inject3.png 500 Exploiting leaked key bits by injecting an input difference %}

-If we inject the differential into the 9th-to-last byte of the message every byte of the MAC will be its original value XOR 0x80.
+If we inject the differential into the 9th-to-last byte of the message every byte of the MAC will be its original value XOR `0x80`.
 The first byte of the MAC however now has a value we cannot easily predict anymore as its value was computed using the modified internal state from the 9th-to-last update() call.
 The key bit dependant bitwise rotation `r` can be exploited to learn the value of the key bit used to calculate the first byte of the MAC.

-## XOR-linearising the state update function
+## <a name="linearizing"></a> XOR-linearizing the state update function

 now comes a magic step that might be a little puzzling at first we will xor linearize the state update function